Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 hello      { printf("2nd action\n"); }
 works      { printf("3rd action\n"); }
 ```
-Suppse we are working on the same input "helloworks".
-We expect the second and the third
+and suppse we are working on the same input "helloworks".
+We now expect the second and
-action will be executed this time, and they do for sure.
-As with the previous example,
+the third action will be executed this time, and they do for sure.
+As with the previous
-the second action is executed when the first pattern is found to no longer match at
+example, the second action is executed when the first pattern is found to no longer match
-reading 'k' from "helloworks".
-Then, how does the third pattern match with the remaining
+at reading 'k' from "helloworks".
+Then, how does the third pattern match with the
-input?
+remaining input?
 The answer is backtracking.
-When the second action is executed, the input is
+When the second action is executed, the
-recovered to the point of matching with the second pattern "hello" and the input is
+input is recovered to the point of matching with the second pattern "hello", and the
-pushed back to become "works", which is then matched with the third pattern.
-And in this
+input is pushed back to become "works", which is then matched with the third pattern.
+And
-matching of the third pattern with the recovered input, the characters are matched one by
+in this matching of the third pattern with the recovered input, the characters are
-one from the start, even though while matching with the first pattern, we could know that
+matched one by one from the start, even though while matching with the first pattern
-the first three characters "wor" are actually matching the first three characters of the
+previously, we could know that the first three characters "wor" are actually matching the
-third pattern.
-Those characters are simply matched again redundantly by having the input
+first three characters of the third pattern.
+However, those characters are matched again
-backtracked.
-This is because multiple patterns are not considered simultaneously and only
+completely and redundantly by having the input backtracked.
+This is because multiple
+patterns here are not considered simultaneously and only one pattern is considered at a
-one pattern is considered at a time, which is the way most legacy lexical analyzers
+time, which is the way most legacy lexical analyzers including `flex` do.
+(In fact, if
-including `flex` do.
-(In fact, if they are to be "smart" enough, they need to embed
+they are to be "smart" enough, they need to embed actions in the middle of the associated
-actions in the middle of their associated patterns (regular expressions) and combine all
+patterns (i.e., regular expressions) and combine all those regular expressions across
-those regular expressions across rules into a single regular expression, before start
-matching with them.)
+rules into a single regular expression, before start matching with them.)

 So, to facilitate the lexical analysis with real-time stream, rtlex features:

-> - immediate matching of patterns, rather than lazy matching to find out any possible longer matches, and
+> - immediate matching of patterns, rather than lazy matching to search for any possible longer matches, and
-> - simultaneous matching of all patterns, rather than trying patterns one by one.
-(By simultaneous, I do not mean that every pattern is matched through a separate thread, but that patterns are matched in such an interleaved way that there will be no backtracking when a pattern fails to match and then another pattern is tried.)
+> - simultaneous matching of all patterns, rather than matching patterns one at a time.
+>   (By simultaneous, I do not mean that every pattern is matched through a separate
+>   thread, but I mean that patterns are matched in such an interleaved way that there
+>   will be no backtracking when a pattern fails to match and then another pattern is
+>   tried.)

 ## An example